gagejustins/gagejustins.github.io/_posts/2017-09-13-machine-learning-abstraction-and-the-age-of-ai-ease.md

 ---
 layout: post
 title: "Machine Learning abstraction and the age of AI ease"
+tag: AI, Software
+description: New tools are making it easier than ever to get AI up and running.
+thumbnail: /assets/images/abstraction/abs5.png
 date: 2017-09-13
 ---

-## New tools are making it easier than ever to get working AI up and running

 _Note: all of the following applies to creating and training AI and Machine Learning models.
 Deploying those models at scale is a much different and more difficult challenge, and will be the subject of a follow-up post._